wordpress-privacy/info/README.md

    * To show/export personal data (for transfer)
    * Add notices for both registered users and commenters on what data is collected in core by default, and why.

-1. Create some guidelines for plugins on how to use the core tools.
+1. Create some guidelines for plugin authors on how to use the core tools.
 ## Roadmap
 The roadmap can be found in [this document](./Roadmap.md).
 ## Knowledge Base